Skip to content

 Manders' coefficients depend on a per-channel threshold separating "signal" from "background".
 Picking the threshold by eye is subjective; the iterative method introduced by Costes et al. (2004) gives a reproducible answer that is widely cited in the colocalization literature.

-Falls back to (max(a), max(b)) if the regression slope is non-positive (no linear co-occurrence to threshold for) and to (min(a), min(b)) if the iteration runs to completion without ever hitting PCC ≤ 0.
+Falls back to (max(a), max(b)) when the regression slope is non-positive or undefined (no linear co-occurrence to threshold for).

 Choosing a metric